Caleb Ewan

+Career

-Youth cycling
+Youth

 Caleb Ewan was born in New South Wales to a Korean mother and Australian father.
 At the age of eight he started bicycle racing, inspired by his father, who was also a competitive cyclist.
 He started competitive cycling at the age of ten.
 In 2010 he became the Junior National Road Race Champion.
 The next year he won multiple disciplines at the Junior National Track Championships and he became World Champion omnium at the Junior Track World Championships.

-Cycling career
+Professional career

-In 2013 Ewan started racing for Jayco-AIS World Tour Academy.
+In 2013 Ewan started racing for Jayco–AIS World Tour Academy.
 That year he won the first stage as well as the general classification of the Mitchelton Wines Bay Cycling Classic.
-He also won the La Côte Picarde instalment of the UCI Nations Cup U23, the Gran Premio Palio del Recioto, and stages in the Tour Alsace, Thüringen Rundfahrt der U23 and the Tour de l'Avenir.
+He also won the La Côte Picarde installment of the UCI Nations Cup U23, the Gran Premio Palio del Recioto, and stages in the Tour Alsace, Thüringen Rundfahrt der U23 and the Tour de l'Avenir.
 At the end of the year he finished fourth in the Men's under-23 road race at the 2013 UCI Road World Championships.